 The Academy Structure

-RCAS will offer several pathways organized into six academies that are not only tailored to our regional needs, but also address national and global workforce opportunities.
+RCAS will offer several pathways organized into three academies and nine pathways that are not only tailored to our regional needs, but also address national and global workforce opportunities.
 Each academy will include two or more career pathway programs.

 An academy is a small learning community organized into one or more pathways that includes career-connected learning and provides students with increased personalized attention.

-A pathway is a course of study housed with one of six academies (high school graduation requirements will be embedded) offered in our two comprehensive high schools and, in some cases, in partnership with institutions of higher education.
-When fully developed, each pathway will include two or three courses organized around a career theme and offered in a planned sequence of courses that move from general knowledge to deeper skills.
+A pathway is a course of study housed with one of three academies (high school graduation requirements will be embedded) offered in our two comprehensive high schools.
+Each pathway will include two or three courses organized around a career theme and offered in a planned sequence of courses that move from general knowledge to deeper skills.

 Within an RCAS Academy, a student will take: